Girl Power! All Five Spice Girls Reunite in One ''Exciting'' Photo

 OMG!
-All five of the Spice Girls have reunited...for at least one photo.
+All five of the Spice Girls have reunited!

 Victoria Beckham, Melanie "Mel C" Chisholm, Emma Bunton, Geri Halliwell and Melanie "Mel B" Brown had a reunion on Friday in London.
 Victoria shared a photo of the group together on Instagram with the caption, "Love my girls!!!
 So many kisses!!!
 X Exciting x."

+"We have enjoyed a wonderful afternoon catching-up and reminiscing about the amazing times we have spent together," the women said in a statement Friday.
+"We are always overwhelmed at how much interest there is across the whole world for The Spice Girls.
+The time now feels right to explore some incredible new opportunities together.
+We all agree that there are many exciting possibilities that will once again embrace the original essence of The Spice Girls, while reinforcing our message of female empowerment for future generations"

 Emma also shared the photo Twitter with a similar caption, writing, "Love my girls!!!
 Exciting!❤️❤️❤️❤️❤️" And talking about their reunion, Geri told her social media followers that girl power is "alive and well" today.
+Mel B also told her Instagram followers, "These amazing women have helped me become who I am, so to all the girls out there remember 'friendship never ever ends'!!!!
+Boom #spicegirls #coloursoftheword #wantwereallyreallywant #mumsworkinghard #blastoff."

 This reunion comes shortly after the 20th anniversary of the premiere of their movie, Spice World.